Interaction between Humans and Environment

 18. Assertion (A): Overfishing can disrupt marine food webs and lead to ecological imbalances.

-Reasoning (R): Removal of top predator fish species can cause an increase in their prey populations, which affects the entire food chain.
+Reasoning (R): Removal of the top predator fish species can cause an increase in their prey populations, which affects the entire food chain.

 a) Both the A and R are true, and the R is a correct explanation of the A.